- Things to Know

 - A strain is abnormal stretching or tearing of a muscle or tendon.

-- Sprains and strains may be caused by repetitive activities or by a single event.
+- Sprains and strains may be caused by repetitive activities or by a single overuse injury.

-- The diagnosis of a sprain or strain usually can be made after the healthcare professional takes a history of the injury and performs a physical examination.
-Depending upon the situation, X-rays, CAT scan, or MRI scan may be needed to help make or confirm the diagnosis.
+- The diagnosis of a sprain or strain usually can be made after the health care professional takes a history of the injury and performs a physical examination.
+Depending upon the situation, X-rays, a CT scan, or an MRI may be needed to help make or confirm the diagnosis.

-- RICE (rest, ice, compression, and elevation) are the keys to treatment.
+- RICE (rest, ice, compression, and elevation) are the first aid keys to initial treatment.

-- Most sprains and strains resolve with time, but occasionally other treatment, including physical therapy and surgery, may be required.
+- Most sprains and strains resolve with time, but occasionally other treatments, including physical therapy and surgery, may be required.